🇬🇧 English

 Your Pi.

-PiLNK turns your existing Raspberry Pi ADS-B station into a live ATC audio streamer.
+PiLNK turns your existing Raspberry Pi ADS-B station into a live Aviation Audio Scanner.
 Track flights and listen to real air traffic control — simultaneously.

 LiveATC Audio